david-dacruz/redeemableTokenVault/README.md

 ## Overview

 The `RedeemableTokenVault` contract facilitates the depositing of both ERC721 and ERC1155 tokens.
-Authorized addresses are permitted to deposit tokens, while other users can withdraw these tokens using a valid signature from the contract owner.
+Authorized addresses are permitted to deposit tokens, while other users can withdraw these tokens using a valid signature.

 <img width="1437" alt="Screenshot 2023-10-12 at 22 48 37" src="https://github.com/The-Nifty/redeemables-solidity-contract/assets/10786611/7963f058-01bd-428d-86c4-f1bbf5125f41">

 ## Key Features

 - **Deposit** - Authorized addresses can deposit both ERC721 and ERC1155 tokens.
-- **Withdraw with Signature** - Users can withdraw tokens with a valid signature from the contract owner.
+- **Withdraw with Signature** - Users can withdraw tokens with a valid signature.
 This provides an extra layer of security and control over the withdrawal process.
 - **Withdrawal Fee** - Owners can set a withdrawal fee for specific deposits, which users must pay when withdrawing.
 - **Emergency Batch Withdrawal** - The contract owner has the ability to transfer all deposited tokens to another address in case of an emergency.
 - **Emergency ERC721 and ERC1155 Withdrawal** - The contract owner can move tokens to a different address if they were inadvertently deposited via transferFrom, a method that shouldn't be used for deposits.